hahajjjun/hahajjjun.github.io/_posts/25-12-14-backprop-nmf.md

 The `Jaxopt` library provides an efficient, modular way to perform implicit differentiation.
 It calculates these Jacobians without explicitly forming the entire Jacobian matrix.
 Instead, it uses VJP and JVP (vector-Jacobian product and Jacobian-vector product) to reduce the problem to solving a linear system.

-General principles are omitted here, but  shows that various families of optimality conditions (including stationary conditions, KKT, etc.) reduce to the general principle by choosing an appropriate optimality function $F$.
+General principles are omitted here, but [Blondel et al.](https://arxiv.org/abs/2105.15183) shows that various families of optimality conditions (including stationary conditions, KKT, etc.) reduce to the general principle by choosing an appropriate optimality function $F$.

 Specifically, backpropagation through the NMF block stacks the KKT conditions on the NNLS problems to obtain optimality function $F$.